petersjohn/GoldBadgeProjects/README.md

 - ItemPrice (decimal)
 - ItemIngredients(List)

-Repo Methods
+Repo Methods CRUD

+- create
+- add
+- delete
-create, add, delete (update is not implemented at this time)
+- (update is not implemented at this time)